qubist/ticha-corpusmaker/README.md

 ticha-corpusmaker

-Make a searchable plaintext corpus from Ticha transcriptions
+Make a searchable plaintext corpus of Colonial Valley Zapotec from Ticha transcriptions

 # Background